What do I do at the time of death?

 Doctors must report some deaths, including mesothelioma, to the coroner.
 You can read more about deaths from mesothelioma in our separate information.

 How do I arrange the funeral?

 Arranging a funeral may be upsetting, but some people find it plays an important role in adjusting to the end of life and finding closure.
 There are many options that include both religious and non-religious ceremonies.
 The funeral director can guide you through the practical and legal arrangements.
 You can read more about the practicalities of arranging a funeral on the government website.

-It is normal to have many emotions after the death of a loved one.
+It’s normal to have many emotions after the death of a loved one.
 There is no timetable for what you should feel or when.
 You may have strong emotions immediately after they die, or you may not experience these emotions until much later on.
 Or you could feel grief and loss before your loved one dies.

-You may want to share your feelings with family and friends but, equally, you may not feel comfortable doing this.
+You may want to share your feelings with family and friends.
+But, equally, you may not feel comfortable doing this.
 Maybe you find it easy to talk to one particular person – don’t be afraid to let them know how you feel.

 Your health care team might be able to offer you bereavement support after a loved one’s death.
 Talk to your doctor and nurse about what services and information are available locally.
 If you sense that how you are feeling is not right or you are not coping, don’t be afraid to talk to your GP.
-People often need a little bit more support.
+People often need more support.